n8n-io/n8n-docs/document-templates/credentials.md

 ---
 title: <node-name> credentials - n8n Documentation
-description: Documentation for the <node-name> node credentials.
+description: Documentation for the <node-name> credentials.
 Use these credentials to authenticate <node-name> in n8n, a workflow automation platform.
 ---

 <!--